 Surgical or illness recovery

-We suggest that you ask your veterinarian what’s best for your cat.
+I suggest talking to your veterinarian about what’s best for your cat during their post-operative recovery.

 Cat diapers for spraying